Chapter 23 : Things Fall Apart.

 He looked a little doubtful, but didn't argue.

 After the others had left, they approached the teacher's desk.

-Rose paused for a moment, a little worried about saying the wrong thing.
+Rose paused for a moment, a little nervous of saying the wrong thing.

 "Are you OK?" she asked finally.